PCB Matrix Format

 or

-Matrix file - Absolute or Relative path to an existing Matrix file.
+PCB Matrix file - Absolute or Relative path to an existing PCB Matrix file.

-Insert X - X coordinate used for the insert point of the Matrix file.
+Insert X - X coordinate used for the insert point of the PCB Matrix file.

-Insert Y - Y coordinate used for the insert point of the Matrix file.
+Insert Y - Y coordinate used for the insert point of the PCB Matrix file.

-Rotate - Rotation to use when inserting the Matrix file.
+Rotate - Rotation to use when inserting the PCB Matrix file.
 Measured in Degrees.

 Mirror - Flip horizontally the insert matrix file objects.
 Either True or False.
 YES or NO is also accepted